casanet/casanet-server/backend/README.md

 First needs to turn on the IMAP/SMTP access service for the account, [see google instructions](https://support.google.com/mail/answer/7126229) and follow `Step 1` only.

-If MFA is enabled for the Gmail account create an application key for the password. [see google instructions](https://support.google.com/accounts/answer/185833).
+If MFA is enabled for the Gmail account to create an application key for the password. [see google instructions](https://support.google.com/accounts/answer/185833).

 And use the following environment variables:
 * `TFA_SMTP_SERVER` (value example: `smtp.gmail.com`)